 2. The Bridge Kingdom

-Like Kingdom Of The Wicked, this book is a dark fantasy romance full of political intrigue and the enemies to lovers trope.
+The Bridge Kingdom series revolves around a political alliance, betrayal, and a forbidden romance.
+Like Kingdom Of The Wicked, this book is a dark fantasy romance full of political intrigue and the enemies-to-lovers trope.
 So going into the plot, Lara is the main character.
 She and her sisters have been raised in isolation by their father to be trained assassins because one day, they will have to marry the ruler of a neighboring kingdom known as Ithaca.

 They own the bridge, which controls all the importing and exporting.

-So Lara ends up being the one chosen by her father to marry the king, and she plans to assassinate him or somehow gain control of his kingdom.
-Things progressed from there, and Lara started to fall a little bit for Aren.
+So Lara ends up being the one her father chose to marry the king, and she plans to assassinate him or somehow gain control of his kingdom.
+Things progressed, and Lara started to fall a little bit for Aren.

 In her actions at the beginning of the book, Lara can see her as an evil character, like she has killed innocent people before.
 She’s done it, doing what she feels is right and protecting herself.
-It is a dual perspective story.
+It is a dual-perspective story.
 The author did a good job describing the different islands Lara goes to and the different places she visits.
 So overall, I did enjoy the world-building.

 Author: Danielle L. Jensen